zazoomauro/node-dependency-injection/README.md

 - Fork the repo
 - Run `npm install`
-- Write your unit tests for your change
 - Run `npm test` to run unit testing
-- Run `npm run build` to update the distribution files
+- Run `npm run test:coverage` to check the unit testing coverage
 - Update README.md and, if necessary